jolibrain/deepdetect/README.md

 - **docker images** for CPU and GPU machines are available at https://hub.docker.com/r/beniz/deepdetect_cpu/ and https://hub.docker.com/r/beniz/deepdetect_gpu/ respectively.
 See https://github.com/beniz/deepdetect/tree/master/docker/README.md for details on how to use them.

-- For **Amazon AMI** see https://github.com/beniz/deepdetect/issues/5#issuecomment-199952341 and [performance report](https://github.com/beniz/deepdetect/issues/5#issuecomment-200806618)
+- For **Amazon AMI** see official builds documentation at https://deepdetect.com/products/ami/, and direct links to [GPU AMI](https://aws.amazon.com/marketplace/pp/B01N4D483M) and [CPU AMI](https://aws.amazon.com/marketplace/pp/B01N1RGWQZ).

 #### Quickstart
 Setup an image classifier API service in a few minutes: